Practice Makes Pleasure

 Why this matters

-And pleasure isn't a luxury.
 It's a resource.

 For everything.
 For hard conversations, creative work, showing up fully, loving well.

-Pleasure doesn't take from your life.
+This doesn't take from your life.
 It funds it.

 Your body wakes up.
 The chronic low-grade numbness that comes from years of half-wanting and half-receiving starts to lift.
 You remember what it feels like to be in your skin.